expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 #### Returns

-The promise resolves with `{ type: 'cooling', package: string }` when cooling is performed, or `{ result: 'Nothing to cool down' }` when there was no connection to be dismissed.
+The promise resolves with `{ package: string }` when cooling is performed, or an empty object when there was no connection to be dismissed.

 ### `WebBrowser.dismissBrowser()`